Lake Como, Italy

 Lake Houhai, China

 Lake Houhai was built for the exclusive use of the Yuan Dynasty’s royal family (1271-1368) and has been popular ever since.
 Today, the scent of traditional snacks floats from the restaurants, bars, and cafés that line the lakeside hutongs.
-Set within a private compound on its willow-lined shore, Vue Hotel is a luxurious escape from Beijing that offers direct access to the city’s historic heart.
+Set within a private compound on its willow-lined shore, The Blossom House Hou Hai is a luxurious escape from Beijing that offers direct access to the city’s historic heart.